 It is also important to note that we are all human, and most viewers like to know that you are human too, so don’t try and be perfect.
 You will create a much stronger connection with your audience if you are relatable.

 You are unique.
-We are sure you have heard this many times before, but it does ring true when it comes to vlogging.
-Your individuality is what's going to set you apart from other YouTubers.
+We are sure you have heard this many times before, but it does ring true when it comes to travel vlogging.
+Your individuality is what’s going to set you apart from other YouTubers.
 If you try to copy your favourite vloggers, you will most likely fail.
-Your viewers are smart and intuitive and they can sense fake, so it’s best just to do you boo!
+Your viewers are smart and intuitive and they can sense fake, so it’s best just to – do you!

 For us, being authentic travel vloggers meant not setting up any scenes and just capturing the adventures as they happened naturally.
 When we were vlogging we also imagined that we were talking to our family back home which is a super easy way to ease into feeling natural in front of thee camera.

 If you want to up your vlogging game, you need to have an engaging story.
 Storytelling is a very important ingredient for your YouTube content and can help engage your audience.
-By story, we mean including a beginning, middle and end and show real moments and interactions with people that viewers can connect with.
+By story, we mean including a beginning, middle and end.
+Show real moments and interactions with people that viewers can connect with.